matks/docs/src/content/1.7/development/database/db.md

 As the method deals with raw SQL requests, the `_DB_PREFIX_` must be used.

-This method is convenient when you need only one value to retrieve from the database.
+This method is convenient if you want to retrieve only one value from the database.

-It prevent to loop in several arrays in order to get the first value of the first row.
+It avoids to loop in several arrays in order to get the first value of the first row.

 ### Execute a raw SQL request (UPDATE, INSERT...)